Barium Swallow

-• Narrowing or irritation of the esophagus (for example, Schatski’s ring)
+• Narrowing or irritation of the esophagus (Schatski’s ring)

 • Disorders of swallowing (dysphagia – difficulty swallowing), spasms of the esophagus or pharynx

-• Hiatal hernia (an internal defect that causes the stomach to slide partially into the chest)
+• Hiatal hernia (an internal problem that causes the stomach to slide partially into the chest)

 • Abnormally enlarged veins in the esophagus (varices) that cause bleeding